 About

 What’s different about Proof’s approach?
 Proof believes that journalism can increase its rigor by learning from the scientific method.
-Rather than focus on the outdated notion of objectivity, Proof approaches its investigations by developing a hypothesis and collecting and analyzing the best available data to test its hypothesis.
-It is transparent about its findings and the limitations of its work, which are presented in an “ingredients label.”
+Rather than focus on the outdated notion of objectivity, Proof’s highly experienced reporters develop a hypothesis and collect and analyze the best available information to test it.
+We are transparent about our findings, our reporting process, and the limitations of our work, which are presented in an “ingredients label.”

 How will Proof reach fragmented and distracted audiences?
-Proof believes in meeting today’s audiences where they are with the verifiable information that is relevant to them.
-Proof will make its rigorous techniques the centerpiece of its public presentation through short-form videos, illuminating graphics, newsletters, partnerships with online content creators, and partnerships with established newsrooms.
+Proof believes in meeting today’s audiences where they are, whether they are scrolling Instagram or bingeing YouTube.
+All our reporting is available free of charge, and we strive to make the important relevant.
+Proof makes its rigorous techniques the centerpiece of its reporting through short-form videos, illuminating graphics, newsletters, partnerships with online content creators, and collaborations with established newsrooms.

 Proof is a fiscally sponsored project of Aspiration, a registered 501(c)(3) nonprofit organization.
 See more about our commitment to editorial independence and donor transparency.